anik-amd/butex-notes/L3-T1/TEM-313-Industrial-Management/part-a/1-management-organization.md

 They work in areas related to getting consumers and clients to buy the organization’s products or services.
 They also work in new product development, promotion, and distribution.

 Marketing managers focuses on increasing sales and introduces products that are desired by the customers.
+They also try to find new markets for the products and services.

 **2. Financial Manager**